sophiaristuben/techtalk/README.md

       ├── Cargo.lock
       └── Cargo.toml

-8. In the workspace terminal run `cargo run-wasm –bin <game folder name>`
+8. In the workspace terminal run `cargo run-wasm –bin <game folder name>`.
+This will create a run-wasm folder.

 9. Now we need to add our png and content for access.
 The cheat solution is just to put the content folder inside the target/wasm-examples/<your_game_name> folder
       ```markdown